Trick Questions: Hard, Funny, Best

 4.)
 Before Mount Everest was discovered, which was the highest mountain in the world?

 5.)
-Imagine you are falling into a deep hole full of poisonous spiders and snakes.
+Imagine falling into a deep hole full of poisonous spiders and snakes.
 How would you survive?

 6.)
 If you were running a race and passed the person in second place, what place would you be in now?

 Second place.
-(If you passed the person in first place, you’d be in first.)
+(If you passed the person in the first place, you’d be in first.)

 7.)
 A boy kicks a soccer ball.
 It goes 10 feet and comes back to him.
 How is this possible?

-He kicked in up in the air right above him.
+He kicked it up in the air right above him.
 Gravity!

 8.)
-A truck driver is going down a one-way street the wrong way, and passes at least five policemen.
+A truck driver goes down a one-way street the wrong way and passes at least five police officers.
 Why is he not caught?